 You did it!
 Thanks to you, the Friends of the Allegany Wildlands, everyone who donated, and the entire Western New York community, we've met our fundraising goal to save the Allegany Wildlands in Cattaraugus County.

 We now have enough funds to begin the process of purchasing the property, and we anticipate being the proud new owners of this spectacular 200-acre forest this spring.
 Once the sale is official, we will create a walking trail and keep it open year-round as a publicly accessible nature preserve.
 The preserve will be named after Janet Gallogly.

 The Allegany Wildlands is a stunning 200-acre forest located only a few hundred feet from the Allegany Reservoir, on the opposite shore from Allegany State Park.
 The forest is home to some of the few surviving American Chestnut trees in the region, as well as incredible wildlife.
-Unfortunately, the forest is in danger of being logged and subdivided, its unique ecosystems lost forever.
+Check out the video below to see for yourself!

 Refuge for Amazing Wildlife